stingcui/AWS_Project/README.md

 # AWS_Project
-University project for AWS course
+University project for AWS course on housing price prediction in Iowa